 In Michigan, Personal Protection Insurance (PPI) is one of the required types of auto insurance that state law mandates drivers to carry.
-There are three basic parts to a Michigan no-fault policy that must be purchased and carried on every vehicle.
-PPI is one of the three mandatory coverages, the other two are personal injury protection (PIP) and Residual bodily injury and property damage liability (BI/PD).
+Three essential parts to a Michigan no-fault policy must be purchased and carried on every vehicle.
+PPI is one of the three mandatory coverages: personal injury protection (PIP) and bodily injury and property damage liability (BI/PD).

-Property protection insurance coverage pays up to $1 million for damage your car does in Michigan to other people’s property, such as buildings, poles and fences.
+Property protection insurance coverage in Michigan to other people’s property, such as buildings, poles and fences.
 This type of coverage will also pay for damage your car does to other people’s properly parked vehicles.
-This is normally the only time a vehicle will be covered under PPI.
+This is typically the only time a vehicle will be covered under PPI.

 Michigan became a no-fault state in 2019, so if you get into a car accident, your insurance policy will cover medical expenses and lost wages.